Conditions in detention facilities

 Activities

-According to article 4(m) of the new Directive of the Ministry of the Interior of May 2022 – in line with the Article 4(h) of the CIE Regulation it substituted -, social, recreational and religious activities shall be organized in the centres, and to “this end the manager shall prepare a weekly calendar of planned activities, to be brought to the attention of all foreigners present.”
+According to article 4(m) of the Directive of the Ministry of the Interior issued in May 2022, social, recreational and religious activities shall be organized in the centres, and to “this end the manager shall prepare a weekly calendar of planned activities, to be brought to the attention of all foreigners present.”

 In practice, it has been reported that in most CPRs, apart from unequipped outdoor concrete courtyards, there are no: (i) football fields or libraries; (ii) places of worship; (iii) recreational and cultural activities; (iv) agreements with civil society associations that can provide additional services and activities.[51]
 The shortage of recreational activities in CPR bears especially negative impact on living conditions of people staying in the CPR 24 hours a day for prolonged periods, thus being one of the main factors entailing distress among people in detention.
 As pointed out by the National Guarantor, these shortages mean that CPRs are “empty shells”, where people are reduced to bodies to be held and confined.